ﮩ٨ـﮩﮩ٨ـ Tune Your Frequencyﮩ٨ـﮩﮩ٨ـ 🧬How To Reset Your Energy🧬

 You can direct these phrases to your inner child, your past self, or even the version of you that made mistakes.
 Over time, it softens old patterns, releases heavy emotions, and clears mental clutter.
 During a meditation I participated in, I experienced how healing it can be, and I haven’t looked back since.
 I’ve linked the Ho’oponopono prayer for you to try; it’s worth checking out.

-Practices like this are exactly why my one-month self-discovery workbook is so effective.
-It gives you space to reflect, notice patterns, and step closer to the version of you you want to become.
+Practices like this are exactly why my one-month self-discovery workbook is so effective.It gives you space to reflect, notice patterns, and move closer to the best version of yourself.
 It’s a gentle way to check in with yourself and understand what truly supports your mind, body, and spirit.

 Practice 5: Grounding Your Thoughts (Especially for Overthinkers)